kdgregory/log4j-aws-appenders/README.md

   This is the version that I have used to build and run the integration tests.
   Earlier versions may work, but I make no guarantees.

-To avoid dependency hell, **this library does not specify any transitive dependencies**.
-You must explicitly add all required dependencies into your build.
-I have made an intentional effort to limit dependencies to the bare minimum.

 ## Contributions